Ruin0x11/infinigen-rs/README.md

 # infinigen-rs
-A Rust library for the creation of infinite chunked terrain, like Minecraft.
+A Rust interface for supporting the creation and serialization of infinite chunked terrain, like Minecraft.

 Allows for packing of groups of chunk data into regions and automatic loading/unloading.
 Region file handles are cached, allowing for better I/O performance.